-The call for proposals / open call will be published on the AIRISE website and will remain open for a minimum of 2 months.
+The call for proposals / open call will be published on the AIRISE website and will remain open for 2 months.
 It will be communicated through social media and on the web page of the Commission.
 The primary source for documents remains at the URL of the AIRISE web site (www.airise.eu).